bmordue/taynuilt/_drafts/2018-09-05-viewsheds-for-all-osm-scottish-castles.md

 ---
 ## Viewsheds for "all" (OSM) Scottish castles

-Small map centred on castle
+Small map centred on castle, shaded viewshed, sort by viewshed area